conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/aws-marketplace-and-cloudformation.md

 ---
 sidebar_position: 4
-title: AWS Marketplace
+title: AWS Marketplace and CloudFormation
 description: Deploy Conduktor Console on AWS via CloudFormation.
 ---

-# Deployment on AWS Marketplace
+# Deployment on AWS Marketplace or with CloudFormation

+This page demonstrates how to use our AWS Marketplace offering for a quick deployment of Console using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+If you are looking to deploy Console via CloudFormation then you can follow similar steps to this guide, referencing your own template file with your own values.

 ## Getting started

-This guide demonstrates how to use our AWS Marketplace quick deployment on [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

-It contains a brief overview of the architecture followed by the steps on how to deploy Console in your AWS environment with all mandatory dependencies.
+This guide contains a brief overview of the Marketplace listing architecture followed by the steps on how to deploy Console in your AWS environment with all mandatory dependencies.
 It will deploy Conduktor as a Docker container on an ECS service with Fargate and configure it alongside a PostgreSQL database via RDS.

 The Conduktor Marketplace offering is the Community Edition.
 If you are interested in our enterprise offering then [contact us](https://conduktor.io/contact/demo?utm_source=docs&utm_medium=product) for a free demo.